gopalakrishnanarjun/omnigenai_toolkit/README.md

 ---

 ## **Conclusion**
-The OmniGenAI Toolkit is designed to empower developers by providing essential tools for building advanced AI applications efficiently.
+The omnigenai_toolkit is designed to empower developers by providing essential tools for building advanced AI applications efficiently.
 By integrating model management, data handling, interactive interfaces, multi-modal capabilities, RAG systems, and collaboration features, this package caters to a wide range of use cases in the Generative AI landscape.

-Whether you're a beginner or an experienced developer, the OmniGenAI Toolkit will help you create impactful AI solutions with ease.
+Whether you're a beginner or an experienced developer, the omnigenai_toolkit will help you create impactful AI solutions with ease.